 Although you miss out on the feeling of throwing a cannonball around I think it’s worth the compromise to have the space-saving benefits of an adjustable Russian kettlebell in your home gym rather than be falling all over a load of them.

-So for me I think the best kettlebells for a home gym are definitely the adjustable ones, unless of course there is a lottery win, in which case I would spend a load of money on a set from Kettlebell Kings just because I could.
+So for me I think the best kettlebells for a home gym are definitely the adjustable ones, unless of course I had the financial security of a lottery win behind me, in which case I would spend a load of money on a set from Kettlebell Kings just because I could.